madkarmaa/streamable-py/DOCS.md

 including authentication, video uploads, account management, and label operations.
 It handles session management and provides type-safe methods for all operations.

-The client supports context manager usage for automatic cleanup:
+The client supports context manager usage.

+Authentication:
+Only email + password authentication is supported by this client.
+Google and Facebook login methods are not available.

 **Example**:

     ```python
+    from streamable import StreamableClient, AccountInfo
+    from pathlib import Path

     with StreamableClient() as client:
+        account_info = AccountInfo(email="user@example.com", password="password123")
         client.login(account_info)
         video = client.upload_video(Path("video.mp4"))
         print(f"Uploaded: {video.url}")